albar965/littlenavmap-manual/src/en/MENUS.rst

 See :doc:`FLIGHTPLANFMT` for more information on limitations.

-This function changes the current file type and name which means that all further saves will go into the new FMS file and the file will be reloaded on next start.
+This does not change the current file name and type.
+Further saves will still use the same file name and format as before.

 Store FMS files into the ``Output/FMS plans`` directory inside the X-Plane directory if you would like to use the flight plan in the